isomerpages/mlaw-corp/news/press-releases/_posts/2020-02-26-Singapore-and-Fiji-are-the-First-Two-Countries-to-Deposit-the-Instrument-of-Ratification-of-the-Singapore-Convention-on-Mediation.md

 ---
-layout: post
-title: Singapore and Fiji are the First Two Countries to Deposit the Instrument of Ratification of the Singapore Convention on Mediation
+title: 'Singapore and Fiji are the First Two Countries to Deposit the Instrument of Ratification of the Singapore Convention on Mediation'
-date:   2020-02-26
+date: 2020-02-26T00:00:00.000Z
 permalink: /news/press-releases/Singapore-and-Fiji-are-the-First-Two-Countries-to-Deposit-the-Instrument-of-Ratification-of-the-Singapore-Convention-on-Mediation

 ---

 26 Feb 2020 Posted in [Press releases](/news/press-releases)